pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 ## Writing an Event using EventWriter

 Applications use an `EventStreamWriter` object to write Events to a Stream.
-The key object to creating the `EventStreamWriter` is the `ClientFactory`.
+The `EventStreamWriter` is created using the `ClientFactory` object.
 The `ClientFactory` is used to create Readers, Writers and other types of Pravega Client objects such as the State Synchronizer (see [Working with Pravega: State Synchronizer](state-synchronizer.md)).